life-itself/second-renaissance/content/tbd/A larger us.md

 Initially, the organization formed in response to Brexit.
 Over the years, they changed from just publishing research to becoming "a co-created space for learning, sharing ideas, and asking the biggest questions about how we become a larger us rather than a them-and-us at a moment when everything depends on our ability to come together at all levels from neighborhoods to nations."

-Larger US is interested in people and organizations who:  recognize the humanity in ‘the other side’, and what motivates them to act as they do; are willing to listen and reach out beyond their usual support base; understand and acts on the inner change needed to do this emotionally demanding kind of work.
+Larger US is interested in people and organizations who recognize the humanity in ‘the other side’, and what motivates them to act as they do; are willing to listen and reach out beyond their usual support base; understand and acts on the inner change needed to do this emotionally demanding kind of work.

 ![[../assets/larger-us.jpg]]